 - 2 tbsp creamy peanut butter

-Directions: First, add the milk in the blender, followed by the rest of the ingredients.
+First, add the milk to the blender, followed by the rest of the ingredients.
 Cover and blend on high until smooth.
 Stop and scrape the sides as needed.
-(About 30 seconds.)
+(This will take about 30 seconds.)

 - 2/3 cup fresh or frozen berries